-Sum Assured: It is the guaranteed amount that you or your nominees will receive.
+Sum Assured: This is one of the most significant terminologies used in life insurance.
+It is the guaranteed amount that you or your nominees will receive upon maturity or termination of the policy.
 This may be the minimum amount or the total amount that they receive, depending on the type of policy.

 Riders: An additional benefit attached to the policy to enhance and make the cover more comprehensive.
 It offers financial protection over and above the Base Sum Assured.
 Some of the popular Riders like Waiver of premium provides you with the facility of continuously getting the benefits of the policy without having to pay the premium after a particular event.